PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 2: End-to-end D-RaNGe

 \subsection{Evaluation and Results}

-\textbf{Experimental Methodology.} We run a microbenchmark to understand the effect of the TRNG period on true random number throughput observed by a program running on the rocket core.
-The microbenchmark consists of a loop that (i) checks the availability of random numbers using \texttt{buf\_sz()} and (ii) reads a random number from the buffer using \texttt{rand\_dram()}.
+\textbf{Experimental Methodology.} We run a microbenchmark to understand the effect of the TRNG period on true random number \omi{generation} throughput observed by a program running on the \omi{R}ocket core.
+The microbenchmark consists of a loop that (i) checks the availability of random numbers using \texttt{buf\_\omi{size}()} and (ii) reads a random number from the buffer using \texttt{rand\_dram()}.
+We execute the microbenchmark until we read one million bytes of random numbers.

-\textbf{Results.} Our TRNG controller can perform reduced-latency accesses frequently, every 220 $ns$.
+\textbf{Results.} \omi{The D-RaNGe controller} can perform reduced-latency accesses frequently, every 220 $ns$.
 Figure~\ref{fig:trng-throughput} depicts the TRNG throughput observed by the microbenchmark for TRNG periods in the range [220 $ns$, 1000 $ns$] with increments of 10 $ns$.
 We observe that the TRNG throughput decreases from 8.30 Mb/s at 220 $ns$ TRNG period to 1.90 Mb/s at 1000 $ns$ TRNG period.
 D-RaNGe~\cite{kim.hpca19} reports 25.2 Mb/s TRNG throughput using a single DRAM bank when there are four random cells in a cache block.
-PiDRAM's TRNG controller can be optimized to generate random numbers more frequently to match D-RaNGe's observed maximum throughput.
-We leave such optimizations to PiDRAM's TRNG controller for future work.
+PiDRAM's \omi{D-RaNGe controller} can be optimized to generate random numbers more frequently to match D-RaNGe's observed maximum throughput.\footnote{\omi{D-RaNGe has a smaller true random number generation (TRNG) latency (i.e., takes a smaller amount of time to generate a 4-bit random number) than PiDRAM.
+PiDRAM has a larger TRNG latency due to (i) discrepancies in the data path (i.e., on-chip interconnect) in D-RaNGe's simulated system and PiDRAM's prototype and (ii) \omu{the TRNG period of the D-RaNGe controller (D-RaNGe controller performs a reduced $tRCD$ access only as frequently as one every \SI{220}{\nano\second}).} \omu{The D-RaNGe controller} can be optimized further to reduce the TRNG period \omu{by} down to the DRAM row cycle time ($tRC$ standard timing parameter, typically ~\SI{45}{\nano\second}~\cite{micron2018ddr3}).}} We leave such optimizations to PiDRAM's \omi{D-RaNGe controller} for future work.